This website requires JavaScript.

 • Obstructions - Dirt, stickers, or camera covers blocking the lens

-Why Choose OBSBOT Meet 2:
+Why Choose OBSBOT Tiny 3 Lite:

 Step-by-Step Webcam Troubleshooting